 How has the NFL's final undefeated team finished each season?

-How has the NFL's final undefeated team finished each season? originally appeared on NBC Sports Philadelphia
+How has the NFL's final undefeated team finished each season? originally appeared on NBC Sports Bay Area

 For 50 straight years, the 1972 Miami Dolphins have stood alone in NFL history.